 And trust me when I say that you will absolutely love Lastovo island – even if you’ve never heard of it until today.

 The island is considered one of the lost paradises of the Mediterranean region.
-It offers some truly amazing raw, unspoiled nature and a unique habitat that is rich in marine life and plant diversity.
+It offers some truly amazing, raw, unspoiled nature and a unique habitat that is rich in marine life and plant diversity.
+It’s far away from city noise and pollution, crowded beaches or heavy traffic.

 5. Makarska Riviera